-In Ayurveda, everything we do and every trait we carry is a piece of the doshic puzzle of your natural born constitution (know as Prakriti).
-Therefore, even our nails can give us some indication which dosha is predominant in our constitution and also which dosha is currently out of balance.
+In Ayurveda, everything we do and every trait we carry is a piece of the doshic puzzle of your natural born constitution (known as Prakriti).
+Therefore, even our nails can give us some indication which dosha is predominant in our constitution and, also, which dosha is currently out of balance.

 Longitudinal Lines on the Nails:

 These long lines are all too common for many individuals and typically indicate a clear sign of malabsorption of nutrients in the body.
 They typically cover the entire nail, from the bottom to the top.
-Very mild lines that are hard to see without the proper light shows a very mild case.
-The deeper the lines however, the stronger the deficiency and therefore the more important it will be to discover the cause and remove it.
+Very mild lines that are hard to see without the proper light show a very mild case.
+The deeper the lines, however, the stronger the deficiency and, therefore, the more important it will be to discover the cause and remove it.

 Horizontal Lines or Transverse Groove:

 According to Ayurveda, a deep line that runs horizontal to the nail is an indication of a strong illness, infection, or depletion that occurred during the time that specific part of the nail was growing.
 It also can mean an issue of the metabolism, showing vitiated digestion at the time of growth.
 If there are multiple horizontal lines on the nail, this indicates a reoccurring issue and most likely is showing a chronic condition (whether metabolic, infection, depletion, etc.) In some cases, these multiple lines can relate to the involvement of an under-active thyroid.